Council Awards and Lectures

 Early Career Awards

-These awards recognize a mid-career investigator active in basic, clinical, translational or population cardiovascular research for specific career endeavors and achievements who made a significant impact on the field of cardiovascular disease and stroke.
+Mid-career Achievement awards recognize an investigator active in basic, clinical, translational or population cardiovascular research for specific career endeavors and achievements who made a significant impact on the field of cardiovascular disease and stroke.
 The awards also may honor those who have helped further the mission of the scientific councils and the AHA.
-Candidates include PhDs and or MDs who are still within 5-20 years after their first faculty appointment of the award application date.
+Candidates include PhDs and or MDs who are still within 5–20 years after their first faculty appointment of the award application date.

 Lifetime Achievement Awards